 Recently, social media specialist Dalena went on a ride-along with the ALLO Drop Team to get a better understanding of the temporary line we place during the winter months.
 A few short weeks ago, she got the full experience, helping the team lay a temporary fiber-optic line across a snow-laden yard.
 You can read all about it here.

-In true Mid-West fashion, the weather has been as up and down as the Nebraska coaching line up but spring is here, and we’re pretty pumped about the Frost potential.
+In true Mid-West fashion, the weather has been so up and down, even our local meteorologists have been scratching their heads.
 Dalena barely returned from her ride-along before we were asking to join the Drop Team again.
 This time we sent Alyssa out to see how our team buries the fiber-optic line when the weather warms up.

 Before the ALLO team arrives to bury the fiber, we send two emails to let our customers know that we’ll be returning.
 Shortly after the email notifications, a phone call is made to explain that yard flags and markings will soon appear to show the location of existing utilities.
 When we arrive to bury the line, we knock to explain the process and leave a complimentary bag of lawn seed as well as contact information if any questions or concerns arise.
 If no one’s home, we leave the information at your door.